hupfdule/push.vim/README.md

     modifications to the text in the buffer.
 The nomenclature is the same as for the other mappings described above.
 The cursor may be pushed forward or backward.
 The uppercase variants jump WORD-wise.
-If the mapping name ends in "Below", the push stop is search in the lines /below/ the current one instead of the lines above.
+If the mapping name ends in "Below", the push stop is search in the lines _below_ the current one instead of the lines above.

     Even though those mappings are actually motions and do not change